MFC2001/Cell2HR.jl/README.md

 ExpandHR(uchrfile, ucorbitalfile, ucposcarfile, scposcarfile; ucperiodicity, scperiodicity)
 ```

-Here all the file is a path string.
+Here all the file is a path string, and periodicity is a vector with three arbitrary 1(0).
 No need to align position or orientation, just make sure the supercell contains at least one copy of the unitcell.